ConquerLP/Schiemens/README.md

 # 🔧 Java Compiler Project (Schiemens Compiler)

-A fully custom-built compiler in Java, including all major phases: CLI processing, preprocessing, lexing, parsing, parse tree construction, AST generation, logging, and target code output.
+A fully custom-built compiler in Java, including all major phases: CLI processing, preprocessing, lexing, parsing, parse tree construction, AST generation, IR generation, custom Bytecode generation, logging and virtual machine implementation.

-This compiler is designed to support LL(1) recursive descent parsing, file-based memory efficiency, robust logging with phase control, and extensible architecture for future phases such as semantic analysis and optimization.

-The name "Schiemens" is a playful nod to the famous enterprise "Siemens", but this project is not affiliated with them in any way.
+The name "Schiemens" is a playful nod to the worldwide known german enterprise "Siemens", but this project is not affiliated with them in any way.
 I just hate Siemens products – they are overused, overpriced and just garbage.
 Especially TIA-Portal (+SCL-Programming language and Compiler) and WinCC.
 The project is a learning-oriented compiler, built from scratch to understand the intricacies of compiler design and implementation.
+The goal is to create a fully functional compiler that can compile and execute Schiemens code, a custom programming language designed for this project.

+The Schiemens language is a high-level, statically typed language with a syntax similar to Java and C/C++.
+It supports object-oriented programming and imperative programming paradigms.
+The language is designed to be easy to read and write, with a focus on simplicity and clarity.
+The compiler is designed to be modular and extensible, allowing for easy addition of new features and optimizations in the future.
+The compiler is built using Java and follows a modular architecture, with each phase of the compilation process implemented as a separate module.
+This allows for easy testing and debugging of each phase, as well as the ability to swap out or modify individual components without affecting the entire compiler.

 ---